Skip to content

 Role Summary

-In accordance with the established vision and values of the RCCbc network, the Project Assistant will report directly to the Provincial Manager, Rural Continuing Medical Education (RCME) Community Program at RCCbc.
-The Project Assistant has a key role in supporting the administration of the RCME Community Program and other projects within RCCbc.
+In accordance with the established vision and values of the RCCbc network, the Project Assistant will co-report to the Provincial Manager, Rural Continuing Medical Education (RCME) Community Program and the Communications Lead at RCCbc.
+The Project Assistant has a key role in supporting the administration of the RCME Community Program and providing administrative support for the day-to-day Communication operations.
 Funded by the Joint Standing Committee on Rural Issues and managed by RCCbc, the RCME Community Program provides funding and implementation support to groups of physicians living and delivering care in Rural Subsidiary Agreement communities to address their collective learning needs.

 Key Duties and Responsibilities